 The employment of Australians and their conditions of employment has to regulated by government as it it has been shown that many potential employers have a tendency to exploit potential workers in many ways.
-The Christian Democratic Party believes that the minimum standards laid out via regulations and various laws ought to be exceeded by honourable employers.
+The Christians for Community believes that the minimum standards laid out via regulations and various laws ought to be exceeded by honourable employers.
 The Minister responsible for the employment portfolio should do all he can to see that the employment market is expanding to accommodate any increases in the workforce numbers.
 It is important to understand the relationship to wages growth and the rate of employment/unemployment.
-The greater the pool of unemployed people in any class of work then the greater pressure to force wages growth downward, and conversly the lower the pool of unemployed in any class of work then the greater the upward pressure on wages growth.
-Often it has been the claim of the employers that we need to permit overseas employees to come into Australia to fill unfulfilled work classifications – this actually is often a process to put downward pressure on certain class of wages and is a morally questionable employment practice.
+The greater the pool of unemployed people in any class of work will tend to increase the greater pressure to force wages growth downward, and conversly the lower the pool of unemployed in any class of work then the greater the upward pressure on wages growth.
+Often it has been the claim of the employers that we need to permit overseas employees to come into Australia to fill unfulfilled work classifications – this actually is often a process to put downward pressure on certain class of wages and is a morally questionable employment practice, that must be resisted as far as possible.

 - To aim for full employment in all classes of employment so as above award wages will become the norm.